rigofekete/backend-docs/go.md

 Maps in Go are `dictionaries` (`hash maps`) that store `key/value` pairs.
 Only comparable types are allowed to be used as `keys`.

-There is also an idiomatic way to confirm existence of map keys in Go, called the `comma ok idiom` :
+In Go, the `comma OK idiom` can be used for map lookups:

 ```go
 _, ok := someMap["ouch"]